Frequently Asked Questions

-Polycystic ovary syndrome (PCOS) is a health problem which often affect a woman's menstrual cycle, ability to have children, hormones, heart, blood vessels, and appearance.
-While some women with polycystic ovarian syndrome will not be able to get pregnant, the majority can eventually have healthy babies, but usually require fertility specialist assistance.
+Polycystic ovary syndrome (PCOS) is a health problem which often affects a woman's menstrual cycle, hormones, heart, blood vessels, appearance, and ability to have children.
+While some women with polycystic ovarian syndrome will not be able to get pregnant, the majority can have healthy babies, though usually require fertility specialist assistance.
 Patients with PCOS need a full hormonal evaluation to determine which medication(s) may be most appropriate for treatment.
 It should be noted that there does appear to be higher rates of miscarriage, gestational diabetes, pregnancy-induced high blood pressure (pre-eclampsia), and premature delivery in women with PCOS.

 Unfortunately, having your period does not necessarily mean that ovulation has taken place.
 Some women experience what is known as ananovulatory cycle, (meaning no ovulation) and can experience some bleeding.
-This is often mistaken for a period, but it is actually not atrueperiod, but is bleeding caused by either a buildup in the uterine lining that can no longer sustain itself or from a drop in your estrogen level.
+Though often mistaken for a period, it is actually not a true period, but is bleeding caused by either a buildup in the uterine lining that can no longer sustain itself or from a drop in your estrogen level.
 Tracking your body temperature is the main way to decipher if ovulation is in fact taking place.

 Your physician may recommend a semen analysis for the male partner.
 If so, simply phone the andrology lab at 206.515.0002 to schedule.
 If you have been referred to our laboratory by an outside provider/physician, we need a written order from your physician before you can make an appointment in the lab.